-The two albums are complete opposites—3T is YoungstaCPT's official debut album and spans 21 songs, while Stogie T's EP is only eight-songs long and is a prequel to his upcoming full-length album due this year.
+The two projects are complete opposites—3T is YoungstaCPT's official debut album and spans 21 songs, while Stogie T's EP is only eight songs long and is a prequel to his upcoming full-length album due this year.
 These are also projects by rappers from different eras: Stogie T is a veteran and YoungstaCPT is part of the new generation of SA hip-hop.

-What the two projects have in common is the artists' personal perspectives in telling the story of South Africa as a country—its past, present and possible future.
+The two projects have in common the artists' personal perspectives in telling the story of South Africa as a country—its past, present, and possible future.
 On 3T, YoungstaCPT captures the experience of Coloured people in the country, especially the Western Cape.

 Stogie T. Photo by Sabelo Mkhabela.

 The past and present are both common threads on 3T and The Empire of Sheep and the methodologies used in creating both projects are similar.

 A conversation between YoungstaCPT and his grandfather plays in bits and pieces between the album's songs.
 To facilitate his conversation with the past, the rapper asks his grandfather about his family and the country's history before establishing what he makes of South Africa's current state.